GuilhermeKP/learn/README.md

-#Hello everyone this is just fun and code creation
+# Hello everyone this is just fun and code creation
-##by Guilherme && Guilherme
+## y Guilherme && Guilherme